Configuration

 [instanceId]

-string Assign an unique name to this application manager instance.
+string Assign a name to this application manager instance.
 Only useful if you are running multiple instances at the same time and you need to address them via the appman-controller tool.
+A unique number is appended to this id to make it possible to disambiguate between instances with the same id. (default: appman)

 --database